Moduli Spaces of Filtered G-local Systems on Curves

 \subsection{Filtered G-local Systems}

 Let $G$ be a connected reductive group over $k$ with a fixed maximal torus $T$.
 Denote by $\mathcal{R}$ the set of roots.
 There is a natural pairing of cocharacters and characters

 This pairing can be easily extended to be with coefficients in $\mathbb{Q}$ and $\mathbb{R}$.
-Before we move on, we consider the following special case about the natural pairing.
-We fix a Borel subgroup $B$ such that $T \subseteq B$.
-Let $P$ be a parabolic subgroup of $G$ and let $\chi$ be a character of $P$.
-Then there exists $g \in G$ such that $B \subseteq g P g^{-1}$.
-Let $\mu$ be a cocharacter of $T$.
-We define
+Before we move on, we consider the following case about the natural pairing.
+Let $P$ be a parabolic subgroup of $G$ with a given maximal torus $T_P$.
+Note that $T_P$ may not be the same as $T$.
+Let $\chi$ be a character of $P$ and let $\mu$ be a cocharacter of $T$.
+Given $g \in G$ such that $T = g T_P g^{-1}$, we define